z-adams/Tutorials/Pointers/pointers.md

 thing to understand about this method is that the `Node` struct does not need to know anything about the data, it only needs to know its location; we, the users, are responsible for being aware of the datatype, and casting it properly in order for the program to interpret it properly.
+In the process, the data itself sat happily in memory and was entirely unaffected.
+In fact, the value of the pointer itself also was entirely unaffected; if the value of the pointer `node->data` were 1000, casting it with `(struct OurData*)node->data` has no effect on the address; it simply allows the compiler to know how large the data stored at that address is, so that the compiled program will fetch the correct number of bytes when the pointer is dereferenced.

 A final example, representing another common use of `void` pointers, is in I/O: if we are reading or writing data to or from a file, at some level a system call is being performed, such as the Linux kernel's `read()` and `write()` functions, which have signatures:

 ```c
 ssize_t read(int fd, void *buf, size_t count);